 JIM VARNEY / SCIENCE PHOTO LIBRARY JIM VARNEY / SCIENCE PHOTO LIBRARY

 Knee biopsy surgery.
-Arthroscope being inserted into a patient's knee during a biopsy procedure.
+Arthroscope being manipulated inside a patient's knee during a biopsy procedure.
 An arthroscope is a type of endoscope used to look inside joints.
 It is a minimally-invasive type of surgery (keyhole surgery) that avoids having to open up the whole knee joint.
-The rod with the lighted tip (lower centre) will also be inserted into the knee, and will send pictures back to the surgeons.
-They will be able to assess conditions inside the knee, and use surgical tools attached to the arthroscope to take a biopsy (a tissue sample) for further examination.
+The arthroscope will send pictures back to the surgeons.
+They will be able to assess conditions inside the knee, and use surgical tools attached to the arthroscope, such as the scissors operated at upper right, to take a biopsy (tissue sample) for further examination.
 This patient has rheumatoid arthritis, a condition where the body's own immune system attacks the joints and causes damage and inflammation.
 Photographed in the UK.

 Model release not required.
 Property release not required.